 Technical Assistance, Monitoring, and Short-Term Training: By signing and submitting the application and pursuant to 45 CFR § 1351.23(a) of the RHY Final Rule, BCP grantees agree to receive and participate in technical assistance, monitoring, and short-term training as recommended by federal staff to ensure quality programming and implementation to allow flexibility in which techniques will be used.
 It is not a requirement that every staff person receives training in every subject offered.
 However, all youth-serving workers on staff should receive training sufficient to meet the stated core competencies of youth workers.
 Training and technical assistance (TTA) is free to BCP grantees through the Runaway and Homeless Youth TTA Center (RHYTTAC).
-Services include regionally based technical assistance clinics, training sessions, training of trainers, e-learning, webinars, and an annual grantee training event.
-Grantees are strongly encouraged to participate in human trafficking training and activities offered by RHYTTAC.
+Services include regionally based technical assistance clinics, training sessions, training of trainers, e-learning, webinars, and annual national and regional grantee training and activities offered by the RHYTTAC.
 More information is available at www.rhyttac.net.
 In addition, all grantees must budget annually the costs of sending at least one key staff person to attend the annual national RHY grantee training.

-The list of technical assistance and training options reflect primarily the evolution and expansion over the years of the training and technical assistance program and the items listed are all conducted currently under the program.
-Grantees would participate in technical assistance or short-term training as a condition of funding, as determined necessary by HHS, in areas such as, but not limited to:
+The list of TTA options reflect primarily the evolution and expansion over the years of the TTA program, and all items listed are conducted currently under the program.
+Grantees would participate in technical assistance or short-term training as a condition of funding, as determined necessary by HHS, in areas such as, but not limited to the following:

 - Aftercare services or counseling;

 - Background checks;

 - Core competencies of youth workers;

 - Core support services;

 - Crisis intervention techniques;

 - Cultural and linguistic diversity;

 - Development of coordinated networks of private non-profit agencies and/or public agencies to provide services;

 - Ethics and staff safety;

 - Fiscal management;

 - Low cost community alternatives for runaway or otherwise homeless youth;

-- Positive youth development;
+- PYD;

 - Program management;

 - Risk and protective factors related to youth homelessness;

-- Screening and assessment practices:
+- Screening and assessment practices;

 - Shelter facility staff development;

 - Human trafficking (sex and labor trafficking);

-- Underserved populations (e.g., tribal youth; youth with disabilities);
+- Underserved populations (e.g., tribal youth, youth with disabilities);

 - Trauma and the effects of trauma on youth;

 - Use of evidence-based and evidence-informed interventions; and

 - Youth and family counseling.

-In addition, procedures shall be established for the training of project staff in the protection of confidentiality requirements pursuant to 45 CFR § 1351.21(c) of the RHY rule.
+In addition, procedures shall be established for the training of project staff in the protection of confidentiality requirements pursuant to 45 CFR § 1351.21(c) of the RHY Rule.

-Grantees shall coordinate their activities with the 24-hour national toll-free and internet communication system, which links Runaway and Homeless Youth projects and other service providers with runaway or otherwise homeless youth, as appropriate to the specific activities provided by the grantee.
+Grantees shall coordinate their activities with the 24-hour, national, toll-free and internet communication system, which links RHY projects and other service providers with runaway or otherwise homeless youth, as appropriate to the specific activities provided by the grantee.